Francis Monkman

 Anthony Francis Keigwin Monkman (9 June 1949 – 12 May 2023) was an English rock, classical and film score composer, and a founding member of both the progressive rock band Curved Air and the classical/rock fusion band Sky.

 Life and career

 Early years

-Francis Monkman was the son of Kenneth Monkman, an authority on the writer Laurence Sterne and Vita née Duncombe Mann.
-He was a pupil at Westminster School, where he studied organ and harpsichord, later studying at the Royal Academy of Music, winning the Raymond Russell prize for virtuosity on the harpsichord and becoming a member of the Academy of St. Martin in the Fields.
+Francis Monkman was the son of Kenneth Monkman, an authority on the writer Laurence Sterne, and his wife Vita (née Duncombe Mann).
+He was a pupil at Westminster School, where he studied organ and harpsichord, later studying at the Royal Academy of Music, winning the Raymond Russell prize for virtuosity on the harpsichord and becoming a member of the Academy of St Martin in the Fields.
 Wanting to experiment with more spontaneous music forms, Monkman learned how to play guitar and began to associate himself with rock music.

 Curved Air

 In the late 1960s Monkman co-founded the rock band Sisyphus, which evolved into the pioneering band Curved Air.
 Monkman played on their first three albums, doubling on keyboards and guitar and exploring his interest in jamming, overtones, natural harmonies and freer aspects of musicality.
 With group violinist Darryl Way, Monkman also contributed the bulk of the band's composing, although he and Way rarely collaborated.
 Differences of opinion with Way ultimately led to Monkman's departure from the band following the release of Phantasmagoria (1972).
 Curved Air singer Sonja Kristina has commented that "(Francis likes) jamming ... real 'out there' cosmic rock jamming.
 And that is not Darryl at all ...
 He's a very disciplined perfectionist, he likes things to be as precise and exquisite as possible.
 Whereas Francis is completely the opposite way; he just wants to play and things just come out of the cosmos".
 Monkman returned briefly to Curved Air for a 1974 tour intended to pay off the group's outstanding tax bill, which resulted in the release of the 1975 concert album Live, but departed again at the end of the tour.